Biodegradable VS Plastic Shrink Film: Pros And Cons

-Bio-polymer based shrink films like Nature Star are made from plants such as rice compounds.
-Nurel is another brand of biodegradable plant-based shrink film alternative.
-These products are made from bio-polymers and are the earth-friendly "plastics" of the emerging modern world.
+Bio-polymer-based films like Nature Star are made from plants.
+Nurel is another brand of biodegradable plant-based film alternative.
+These products are made from biopolymers.
+And, they are the earth-friendly "plastics" of the emerging modern world.

-These materials have a similar physical texture and aesthetic to traditional plastics, however, they are created from plant-based, biodegradable, and sustainable compounds.
-These compounds breakdown naturally into their plant-based byproducts.
+These materials have a similar physical texture and aesthetic to traditional plastics.
+But, they are created from plant-based, biodegradable, and sustainable compounds.
+These compounds break down naturally into their plant-based byproducts.

 This process happens much faster than traditional plastics.
-Traditional plastics can take thousands of years to breakdown and result in the presence of microplastics in our rainwater, rivers, streams, and oceans.
+Traditional plastics can take over thousand years to break down.
+And, this results in the presence of micro-plastics in our water sources.

-For the environmentally minded, bio-polymer based shrink films may seem like a godsend, or a miracle even.
-And while this cutting edge technology may be both of those things, there are some drawbacks to using these bio-polymer based shrink film alternatives.
+For the environmentally minded, biopolymer-based films may seem like a godsend.
+Some might even call them a miracle.
+This cutting-edge technology might be both of those things.
+But, there are some drawbacks to using these bio-polymer-based film alternatives.

 Cons Of Biodegradable Shrink Films

-Bio-polymer based shrink films like those detailed above are few and far between.
-There are currently only a few brands available, and they can be pricey when compared to traditional plastic shrink film.
+Bio-polymer-based shrink films like those detailed above are few and far between.
+There are currently only a few brands available.
+And they can be pricey when compared to traditional plastic films.

-Furthermore, as they are not commonly used on many packaging lines the world over (yet), these new materials have not been put to the test in many real-world applications.
-It is unclear if they will be able to offer the same qualities that plastic shrink film provides, such as strength, clarity, gloss, haze, and other related elements.
+These bio-films are not commonly used on many packaging lines the world over (yet).
+So, these new materials have not been put to the test in many real-world applications.
+It is unclear if they will be able to offer the same qualities that plastic film provides.
+Those qualities include strength, clarity, gloss, haze, and other related elements.

 What Are The Pros And Cons Of Traditional Plastic Shrink Films?